 Alestorm is a power/folk metal band from Scotland and their main gimmick is the pirate theme of their music.
 Arr!

-As Alestorm, they've released one EP and three studio albums:
+As Alestorm, they have released one EP and seven studio albums:

 - Captain Morgan's Revenge in 2008

 - Sunset on the Golden Age in 2014

 - No Grave but the Sea in 2017.